mvanthoor/rustic-book/src/board_representation/bitboards.md

 ```

 Because this is something we need a lot, there's a function for this.
 Many
-oneliners such as this are wrapped into a function:
+one-liners such as this are wrapped into a function:

 ```rust,ignore
 pub fn get_pieces(&self, side: Side, piece: Piece) -> Bitboard {